 Other recurring characters were introduced as the series got underway.
 Two additional friends to Tennessee Tuxedo and Chumley were an eagle named Baldy and a yak named Yakkety Yak.
 Tennessee even gained an arch rival by the name of Jereboah Jump.
 Jereboah was an unscrupulous jerboa (similar to a jumping mouse) who vied with Tennessee to be top dog (so to speak) at the zoo.
 The two were always trying to out-do one another.
 Unlike most episodes, which ended with a less than desirable result for Tennessee and Chumley, the two had a knack for getting the better of Jereboah.

-Episodes were 8 1/2 minutes in length, with Tennessee Tuxedo being the first segment shown in the half-hour show.
+Tennessee Tuxedo was the first segment shown in the half-hour series, Tennessee Tuxedo and His Tales.
 Other segments included The King & Odie, The Hunter and Tooter Turtle.
 These segments were later replaced by The World of Commander McBragg and Klondike Kat.